mongodb/mongo-java-driver/README.md

 APIs marked with the `@Alpha` annotation at the class, method or field level are in the early stages of development, subject to incompatible changes, or even removal, in a future release and may lack some intended features.
-These APIs may be unstable, have potential performance implications as development progresses, and is exempt from any compatibility guarantees made by its containing library.
+These APIs may be unstable, have potential performance implications as development progresses, and are exempt from any compatibility guarantees made by its containing library.

 It is inadvisable for <i>applications</i> to use Alpha APIs in production environments and for <i>libraries</i>